 Dry skin remedies for dogs are available at most pet stores and, for severe cases, through veterinarians.
 Home remedies often work just as well for pet owners who prefer natural products for their dog.
 Ingredients contained in the most common remedies for dry skin in dogs include lanolin, vitamin E, oils and other soothing ingredients that prevent itching and heal the skin.
 It is important to determine the cause of the skin problem before using any remedy, because dry skin remedies differ by condition.

 Dogs develop dry skin for several reasons.
 Internal and external parasite infestations, fungal and yeast infections, allergies, dietary insufficiencies and frequent bathing are the most common causes of dry skin.
 Dry skin remedies for dogs should treat the condition rather than simply eliminate the symptoms.
-Pet owners can help prevent dry skin by feeding their dog a balanced diet consisting of a high-quality pet food that contains less grain and more meat and by incorporating fresh meat, vegetables and olive oil into the dog’s diet.
-Multivitamins and lanolin skin-and-coat supplements, which are available at pet supply stores, also can be beneficial.
+Pet owners can help prevent dry skin by feeding their dogs a balanced diet consisting of high-quality pet food that contains less grain and more meat and by incorporating fresh meat, vegetables and olive oil into the dog’s diet.
+Multivitamins and lanolin skin-and-coat supplements, available at pet supply stores, can also be beneficial.